ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/Component.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `BodyDamageType` (see [BodyDamageType Values](#bodydamagetype-values))
-- **Description**: Body damage state to set when the power component is destroyed (0% - 10% health, which corresponds to downed status).
+- **Description**: Body damage state to set when the component is destroyed (0% - 10% health, which corresponds to downed status).
 Controls visual appearance of the object model.
 Set to one of the [BodyDamageType Values](#bodydamagetype-values) or leave empty/unset (0) for no visual change.
 The damage state is applied to the main object's body when component health falls within this range.
 - **Default**: `0` (no change)
 - **Example**: `DestroyedStatusType = REALLYDAMAGED` or `DestroyedStatusType = COMPONENT_ENGINE_DESTROYED`
 - **Available Values**: see [BodyDamageType Values](#bodydamagetype-values)